zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 {% tabs %}
 {% tab title="OSS (CLI)" %}

-The `zenml artifacts list` can be used to list of artifacts and their versions.
+`zenml artifacts list` can be used to list of artifacts and their versions.

 {% endtab %}
 {% tab title="Cloud (Dashboard)" %}